revbayes/revbayes.github.io/tutorials/mcmc/index.md

 wander long enough, his log is guaranteed to provide an arbitrarily precise description of the topography of the terrain.

-Let’s consider a slightly more formal description of the Metropolis-Hastings MCMC algorithm.
+Let's consider a slightly more formal description of the Metropolis-Hastings MCMC algorithm.
 First some preliminaries.
 This algorithm entails simulating a Markov chain that has a stationary distribution that is the joint posterior probability density of phylogenetic model parameters.
-The ‘state’ of the chain is a set of parameter values that fully specify phylogenetic model:
+The 'state' of the chain is a set of parameter values that fully specify phylogenetic model:
 *e.g.*, a tree topology, a vector of branch lengths, and a set of parameters specifying the stochastic model of trait change